Home / Blog / What Are the Laws About Releasing Mugshots?

-Ever been arrested?
-If the answer is yes, the odds are great that your mugshots and arrest information are online.
-With this in mind, you should be aware of laws about releasing mugshots online.
+If you’ve ever been arrested, the odds are high that your mugshots, arrest information and court records are online.
+With this in mind, you should be aware of the laws about releasing mugshots online and how they impact your personal privacy.

-In fact, most charges people face never go to court.
-Yet, these people continue to struggle due to mugshot sites posting that embarrassing information online.
+Most charges that people face never make it as far as going to court.
+Yet, you can continue to struggle with your online reputation due to mugshot sites posting your vulnerable and embarrassing information online.

 Request a Free Consultation